ando818/Svelte-Logger/README.md

 2. Logs on initial server load will be ignored.
 3. Logs from different components will not necessarily show in top to bottom order.
 4. Paths from imports aren't followed, and will show logs in the imported module at the root of the graph.
 5. Some others I haven't discovered yet.
+6. Have not tried server side logs yet, so not sure what will happen in those cases